BernardWong97/Final-Year-Project/Diary.md

 - Register the new object when appears and deregister the old object when disappears.

 ## Week 15 (23<sup>rd</sup> January 2020 - 29<sup>th</sup> January 2020)
-GDPR legislation came into my mind and I am worried that the legislation may affect the project regarding taking live video of vehicles and pedestrian without their consent.
+General Data Protection Regulation (GDPR) came into my mind and I am worried that the legislation may affect the project regarding taking live video of vehicles and pedestrian without their consent.
 I will ask the supervisor regarding the GDPR legislation for some advices.

 Tried to implement centroid object tracking and output of the implementation has a lot of issues: